Ada Benson – First Headmistress of Bedford High School

 She was born on the 27th November 1840, at Winson Green, Birmingham.
 She was one of eight children of Edward White Benson a chemical manufacturer, and his wife Harriet.
 When Ada was 10 years old, she and her five surviving siblings were left orphaned.
 Ada and her sister went to live with Mary Sidgwick whose husband was a cousin of her father’s.
 The other children were taken in by friends and relatives.

 Her eldest brother was Edward White Benson.
 He was the first Bishop of Truro, from 1877 to 1883 and the Archbishop of Canterbury from 1883 until his death in 1896.
-He played a prominent role in her life in as much that he took charge of her education.
+He played a prominent role in her life and took charge of her education.
 When she was aged 19 years, he allowed her to study and work as a governess in Germany.
-By 1861, she had learned German well enough to translate John Ruskin’s “King of the Golden River” and have it published.
-She became ill and that forced her to return to England.
-She and her sister opened a school, which did very well, but it closed in 1872, when her sister was married.
+By 1861, she was proficient in German and translated John Ruskin’s “King of the Golden River” and have it published.
+Unfortunately, she became ill and was forced to return to England.
+Ada and her sister opened a school, which was successful, but it closed in 1872 when her sister was married.

 Ada met her future husband Andrew McDowall through their work.
 He was secretary to the Girl’s Public School Company.
 They were married on December 27th, 1879 in Kenwyn Parish Church, Truro.
 Her brother Edward conducted the marriage service.

-They moved to London and in April 1881, their daughter Katherine was born.
-A year later, Ada was appointed the first headmistress of Bedford High School, which was opened on May 8th, 1882.
+Ada and Andrew moved to London and in April 1881 their daughter Katherine was born.
+A year later Ada was appointed the first headmistress of Bedford High School, which opened on May 8th, 1882.
 At that time, she was expecting her second child.
-Her time at the school was short lived she died on October 11th, 1882 after the birth of their son Stewart, at her home St. Giles, Landsdowne Road, Bedford.
+Sadly, her time at the school was short lived, as she died on October 11th, 1882 following the birth of their son Stewart, at her home St. Giles, Landsdowne Road, Bedford.

-The burial took place close to the path at the east side of the chapel.
-It was thought that her brother, Edward chose the text on one corner of the memorial.
+The burial took place close to the path at the east side of the chapel at Foster Hill Road Cemetery.
+It was thought that her brother Edward chose the text on one corner of the memorial.
 “She being made perfect in a short time, fulfilled a long time.”

 Andrew and the children moved to London.
 He came to Bedford fourteen years later, with his daughter Katherine, to place flowers on the grave.